run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/platform-administration/flow-maintenance/expressions.md

 # Expressions

-Expressions are resources used in system flows to allow the construction of several scenarios, in addition, expressions can also be used to configure different states of an attendance flow.
+Expressions are resources used in system flows to allow the construction of several scenarios, in addition, expressions can also be used to configure different status of an attendance flow.

 ## Related: